Final Fantasy XVI: Critical reception

-Higham praised the graphics and cinematics as adding to the overall story and design, and both Edge and Wilkerson lauded the detail and variety of the game's graphics.
-Middler lauded the overall visual design, but noted some stilted animation for side characters in some cutscenes.
-Talking about the visual effects used in battles and Eikon setpieces, Harris felt they sometimes obscured the action for players.
-LeBlanc noted a lack of detail or variety in NPC designs and felt the visual effects got in the way of gameplay at times.
-Both Saltzman and Higham noted an unstable frame rate.
+GameSpot praised the graphics and cinematics as adding to the overall story and design, and both Edge and RPGFan lauded the detail and variety of the game's graphics.
+VideoGameChronicles lauded the overall visual design, but noted some stilted animation for side characters in some cutscenes.
+Talking about the visual effects used in battles and Eikon setpieces, GamesRadar felt they sometimes obscured the action for players.
+GameInformer noted a lack of detail or variety in NPC designs and felt the visual effects got in the way of gameplay at times.
+Both IGN and GameSpot noted an unstable frame rate.
 Soken's score for the game met with high praise.

-Higham described Final Fantasy XVI as the series' most drastic gameplay shift to date, praising the variety of ability combinations possible later into the game.
-Colantonio was pleased by the scale and spectacle of Eikon fights and enjoyed the combat despite it being driven by the story; he hoped the series would continue refining these elements in future installments.
-Allen called the gameplay "flat out good", while Harris called it potentially divisive but still enjoyable due to its action focus.
+GameSpot described Final Fantasy XVI as the series' most drastic gameplay shift to date, praising the variety of ability combinations possible later into the game.
+Digital Trends was pleased by the scale and spectacle of Eikon fights and enjoyed the combat despite it being driven by the story, hoping the series would continue refining these elements in future installments.
+Destructoid called the gameplay "flat out good", while GamesRadar called it potentially divisive but still enjoyable due to its action focus.
 Edge enjoyed the opening parts and combat system, but complained that the pacing slowed in later parts.
-Evans-Thirlwell noted the wide variety of special abilities and customization elements to complement the basic combat mechanics, while LeBlanc called the battle system "[his] favorite action combat system to date" despite pacing issues.
-Saltzman highlighted the focus on staggering enemies and prioritizing combos as the strongest part of the combat system.
-Wilkerson praised the customization available to expand the combat options for new and experienced action game players, but felt the difficulty too easy overall and noted a lack of enemy variety.
-Middler praised the action combat, positively noting its brisk pace and lack of unnecessary filler would allow players to speed through the campaign.
+EuroGamer noted the wide variety of special abilities and customization elements to complement the basic combat mechanics, while GameInformer called the battle system their "favorite action combat system to date" despite pacing issues.
+IGN highlighted the focus on staggering enemies and prioritizing combos as the strongest part of the combat system.
+RPGFan praised the customization available to expand the combat options for new and experienced action game players, but felt the difficulty too easy overall and noted a lack of enemy variety.
+VideoGamesChronicle praised the action combat, positively noting its brisk pace and lack of unnecessary filler would allow players to speed through the campaign.
 Several reviewers positively compared the scale and spectacle of Eikon battles to setpieces from God of War III and Asura's Wrath.
 Recurring criticism was focused on the lack of mechanical depth, and uninteresting side quest design.